NateLevi/DailyGolazo/README.md

 # Usage and Installation
 1. cd client && npm install && npm run build && cd ../server && npm install && npm start

+# Important
+"Please note that after periods of inactivity, the site may take a few seconds to load as the Render-hosted server wakes up from sleep mode."